Neural networks for classification of strokes in electrical impedance tomography on a 3D head model: Introduction

 In this work we consider two different types of NN, a fully connected and a convolutional NN, that we feed with absolute EIT measurements and produce a binary output.
 These measurements, which form the training and test datasets, are simulated by using the so-called \emph{complete electrode model} (CEM) \cite{Cheng89, Somersalo92} on a computational 3-layer head model, where each layer corresponds to a different head anatomical region: scalp, skull and brain tissue.

-The training and test datasets are made of pairs of simulated electrode measurements and a label which indicates whether the data are associated with a hemorrhagic stroke or not.
+The training and test datasets are made of pairs of simulated electrode measurements at a single time frame and a label which indicates whether the data are associated with a hemorrhagic stroke or not.
 More precisely, label $1$ is meant to indicate a hemorrhagic stroke, while label $0$ stands for either an ischemic stroke or no stroke.
 This is motivated by the fact that detecting the presence or absence of hemorrhage may be sufficient to initiate appropriate treatment.
+More precisely, the datasets contain EIT measurements in the following proportions: $50\%$ hemorrhages, $25\%$ ischemic stroke and $25\%$ healthy brains.
+We chose to include a large number of healthy patients in order to cover a broader range of potential applications and not restrict ourselves only to the emergency setting.
 The measurements in the training and test datasets are generated by varying the conductivity distribution, the electrode positions and noise, the shape of the scalp, the skull and the brain tissue.
 We model a hemorrhage as a volume of the brain with higher conductivity values with respect to the brain tissue, and an ischemic stroke with lower values, based on the available medical literature \cite{Latikka01, mccann2019variation}.
 In the training dataset the strokes are modeled as a single ball inclusion of higher or lower conductivity, while in the test datasets we consider different shapes of multiple inclusions.
 Concerning the variations in the geometry, a joint principal component model for the variations in the anatomy of the human head \cite{Candiani19} is considered, so that we are able to generate realistic EIT datasets for brain stroke classification on a 3D finite element (FE) head model.
 The training dataset is made of $40\,000$ pairs of electrode data and labels, while every test dataset is made of approximately $5\,000$ samples.
+No validation was used in the training of the fully connected network, while for the convolutional one the training set was randomly split (83\% training, 17\% validation).
 These test datasets take into account a variety of possible errors in the measurement setup: slight variations in the background conductivity and in the contact impedances are considered, along with misplacement of electrodes and mismodeling of the head shape.
 The functionality of the chosen methods is demonstrated via the measures of accuracy, sensitivity and specificity of the networks trained with noisy EIT data.